LuukRos/tailwind-multistyle-components/article.md

 ## Intro

-As you might - or might not, know by now, I'm pretty keen on Tailwind CSS.
-It's allowed me to quickly develop awesome UIs with ease and its ecosystem is extensive, consisting of plugins, ready-made UI libraries and great documentation.
-But what if you want work on a project that defined its own design system?
+As you might or might not know by now, I'm pretty keen on Tailwind CSS.
+It's allowed me to quickly develop awesome UIs with ease, and its ecosystem is extensive, consisting of plugins, ready-made UI libraries and great documentation.
+But what if you work on a project that implements its own design system?
 Would Tailwind still be a valid option?
 This tutorial explores design systems and how to implement an advanced multistyle component using Tailwind CSS.

 ## Design systems & Tailwind's utility classes